-Since 1989, Camel Valley has been producing still and sparkling wines in Cornwall.
-In the last decade they have scooped numerous international prizes, including trophies and gold medals from both the International Wine Challenge and Decanter.
-In 2011 and 2012, Camel Valley received the trophy for Best Sparkling Rose in the World at the Bollicine del Mondo in Verona, and winemaker Sam Lindo made history by being the first winemaker outside of Champagne to be nominated for Best International Sparkling Winemaker of the Year in 2014.
-There are daily tours during the week and every Wednesday evening there is an extended tour and tasting session.
-Camel Valley also owns two cottages in their picturesque setting for public rental.
+Family-run Camel Valley has been harvesting still and sparkling wines in Cornwall since 1989.
+Based near the region’s Camel River, the soil and climate have yielded award-winning wines; over the last decade, the vineyard has scooped up numerous international prizes, including trophies and gold medals from both the International Wine Challenge and Decanter.
+In 2014, its winemaker Sam Lindo made history as the first outside of Champagne to be nominated for Best International Sparkling Winemaker of the Year.
+Daily tours run during the week – though not at weekends – with tasting sessions and wines to be enjoyed by the glass on-site.
+Camel Valley also owns two cottages in its picturesque setting for public rental.